JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

 1. Information Expert
-  - Responsibility is assigned to the class that has the neccessary information to complete fulfill it.
+  - Responsibility is assigned to the class that has the necessary information to complete fulfill it.
   - The Need class, for example, is responsible for maintaining its own quantity, fund status, and metadata rather than having another class track it.
   - Another example is the DashboardStats class.
 This class handles important statistics about users and cupboard contents because it has access to all relevant data to do so.